 What is Deep Cleaning?

-Deep cleaning is treatment of choice for infections gum disease that is known as periodontitis.
+Deep cleaning is the treatment of choice for gum disease that is known as periodontitis.
 So what is periodontal disease?
-Periodontal disease is the formation of plaques and bacteria around gums and teeth.
-Plaque is the formation of yellow film caused by food build up and bacterial in your mouth.
-When plaque build up mixes with saliva it hardens over time and turns in to tartar.
-Tarta containing bacteria around gums will irritate gums around teeth by attaching to the outer surface of the teeth and roots and releases poisonous toxins.
-These toxins causes infection and inflammations of the gums worse, if untreated they can ultimately cause bone loss and eventually tooth loss.
-Keep in mind the loss bone will never grow back.
+Periodontal disease is the formation of plaque and bacteria around gums and teeth.
+Plaque is the formation of yellow film caused by food build up and bacteria in your mouth.
+When plaque build up mixes with saliva it hardens over time and turns to tartar.
+Tartar contains bacteria and as it grows it irritates the gums around the teeth by attaching to the outer surface of the teeth and roots.
+As tartar accumulates it releases poisonous toxins.
+These toxins cause infection and inflammation of the gums and worse, if untreated, they ultimately cause bone loss and eventually tooth loss.
+Keep in mind that the lost bone will never grow back.
 Fortunately, deep cleaning can help.
 Deep cleaning is a treatment that treats the infected area by meticulously removing tartar and bacteria from the teeth and their roots.

-Deep cleaning or scaling and root planning is normally performed by your dentist or hygienist.
-Often your dentist or your hygienist may choose to administer a local anesthetics to perform the procedure painless.
-The deep cleaning is either done manually or with an ultrasonic instrument called Cavitron.
-Both technique loosen and remove the plaque and tartar buildup.
-In addition, laser gum therapy and anti-bacterial irrigation or local antibiotics such as Arestin maybe used in conjunction with cleaning procedure to further reduce the number of bacteria around the gums.
+Deep cleaning, also known as scaling and root planning is normally performed by your dentist or hygienist.
+Often your dentist or your hygienist may choose to administer a local anesthetic to perform the procedure pain free.
+The deep cleaning is either done manually or with an ultrasonic instrument called a Cavitron.
+Both techniques loosen and remove the plaque and tartar buildup.
+In addition, laser gum therapy and anti-bacterial irrigation or local antibiotics such as Arestin may be used in conjunction with the cleaning procedure to further reduce the number of bacteria around the gums.

-Also keep in mind but rare that one of the following symptoms can occur after treatment.
+Also keep in mind that one of the following rare symptoms can occur after treatment.

 What Should You Know?